The New Day (professional wrestling)

 The early months of the stable as stereotypical black gospel babyface characters were marked by largely negative reactions from fans and critics alike, but after transitioning their characters into heels fanatically obsessed with the nostalgia-style "power of positivity" in April 2015, they began to receive acclaim for their entertainment value, as well as for their in-ring performances.
 In 2015, the trio were collectively named "WWE Wrestler of the Year" by Rolling Stone, while also being recognized as the "Best Gimmick" of the year by the Wrestling Observer Newsletter.
-Additionally, they became the first trio to win the Pro Wrestling Illustrated award for "Tag Team of the Year", doing so in 2015 and 2016 (the first two wins in a row in this category for two decades).
+Additionally, they became the first trio to win the Pro Wrestling Illustrated award for "Tag Team of the Year", doing so in 2015 and 2016.
 Their new-found popularity resulted in the trio reverting to babyfaces in early 2016, which they remained as until December 2024, when Kingston and Woods reverted back to being heels after Big E’s removal from the group.
+Kingston and Woods then left WWE in May 2026 and signed with AEW as The New Level that August.

-The three, who are close friends in real life, also appear or work together outside of wrestling, notably writing the 2016 book The Book of Booty: Shake It.
+The three, who are close friends in real life, also appear or work together outside of wrestling, writing the 2016 book The Book of Booty: Shake It.
 Love It.
-Never Be It, and hosting a weekly podcast, Feel the Power (named after one of their catchphrases), from 2019 to 2023.
-In 2021, The New Day topped WWE's list of the "50 Greatest Tag Teams" in the promotion's history.
+Never Be It, and hosting a weekly podcast, Feel the Power, from 2019 to 2023.